-An 8.40 mile segment of Interstate 181 remained posted from I-81 north to Kingsport, Tennessee until 2007.
+An 8.40 mile long segment of Interstate 181 remained posted from I-81 north to Kingsport, Tennessee until 2007.

-With the extension of Interstate 26 north from Asheville on August 5, 2003, the section of Interstate 181 south of I-81 was eliminated.
-This reduced the interstate spur from 23.85 miles to 8.40 miles between I-81 and U.S. 11W (West Stone Drive).
-A rejected proposal in June 2003 also called for renumbering what was left of I-181 as new Interstate 126.
+A separate proposal also outlined renumbering I-181 north from I-26/81 as new Interstate 126.
+It was rejected in June 2003.
+Interstate 26 became official on August 5, 2003, and the section of Interstate 181 south of I-81 eliminated.
+This reduced I-181 from 23.85 miles in length to 8.40 miles between I-81 and U.S. 11W (W Stone Drive).

 With proponents citing the potential to boost area economic development, subsequent lobbying and legislative actions continued advocating for renumbering the remainder of I-181 as part of Interstate 26.
 These efforts came to fruition on August 2, 2005 with an announcement by U.S. Senators Bill Frist (R-TN) and Lamar Alexander (R-TN), and Representative Bill Jenkins (R-TN) of the passing of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) highway bill.1